WDD 330: Web Frontend Development II

 Pulling from an API

-Next we need to modify our code to pull the product data from an API instead of from the local JSON file.
-Because of the way we have structured our code this should be fairly easy.
+Next, modify the code to pull the product data from an API instead of from the local JSON file.
+Because of the way it is structured, the code this should be fairly easy.

 1. Open up ProductData.mjs.

-2. In the constructor we set a path for the products.
+2. In the constructor, a path was set for the products.
 That path was based off of the tents category and would later be used to pull the data.
-With the API we actually don't need to set the category in our DataSource anymore.
-We can pass it in when we need it.
-This will make our DataSource more flexible.
+With the API the category in the DataSource is not needed.
+It will be passed in when needed which makes the DataSource more flexible.

 Add the following line to the top of the file: